ICTU/Kwaliteitsaanpak/README.md

 ## Documents

 The Kwaliteitsaanpak consists of a main document containing the Kwaliteitsaanpak itself, a number of templates, and a self-assessment checklist.
 The sources are a collection of Markdown files and supporting material.
-Scripts convert the Kwaliteitsaanpak main document to html and pdf, the templates to docx, and the self-assessment checklist to xslx.
+Scripts convert the Kwaliteitsaanpak main document to html, the templates to docx, and the self-assessment checklist to xslx.

 ## Authoring guidelines